 During my thesis I delved into the world of spatial analysis and computer programming, and I haven’t looked back!

-What did you do before joining Interpret?
+What did you do before joining Abley?

-I worked on my PhD thesis with the team at Abley Transportation Consultants between 2010 and 2012.
+I worked on my PhD thesis with the team at Abley between 2010 and 2012.
 Afterwards I did a two-year postdoc at the University of Canterbury, before returning to Abley full time for a year.
 I spent the next two years doing my OE, based in Scotland.
 Over four months I worked on a UK DfT Transport Technology Innovation Grant (T-TRIG) project, which researched and developed a web tool to assist students in travelling to school safely.
 I later worked as a full-stack web developer and GIS consultant focusing on APIs, algorithm integration and mobile applications.

 What do you enjoy most about your job?